pra-navi/tp/docs/UserGuide.md

 - Provide the email address using the `e/` prefix.
 This field is **mandatory**.
 - Provide the address using the `a/` prefix.
 This field is **mandatory**.
 - Tag the person using the `t/` prefix.
 This field is **optional**.
+- You may add multiple tags to a task by specifying the `t/` prefix multiple times.
+- A person is identified by their name.
+This means that you cannot have two persons with the same name.

 {% include admonition.html type="note" title="Note" body="